 You can request after care support for up to \$2,000, but generally cannot receive more than \$500 of aftercare support in any one month.
-After care support may include money for things like education or training programs, housing, insurance, housing set-up, transportation, utility bills like your water or electricity bills, or utility deposits.
+After care support may include money for things like housing, insurance, housing set-up, transportation, utility bills like your water or electricity bills, or utility deposits.